jamiegiuliano/this-year/README.md

 ![Alt Text](giphy.gif)

-Flatiron School - Sinatra Final Portfolio Project
+Flatiron School - Sinatra Portfolio Project

 Years seems to pass incredibly fast and before you know it, those resolutions from the beginning of the year are forgotten and your left wondering "What actually happened this year?"